College Code: SC

 Withdrawals

-Students are responsible for all courses in which they remain officially enrolled once the unrestricted withdrawal period has ended.
+Students are responsible for all courses in which they remain officially enrolled once the Unrestricted Withdrawal Period has ended.
 Please review the applicable academic calendar for pertinent dates.

-Instructors do not have the authority to withdraw students from classes.
-Withdrawals require the approval of the college's associate dean for student affairs, are typically allowed only for full semesters at a time (all enrolled courses), and are only permitted for non-academic reasons.
-Withdrawals cannot be approved for academic reasons.
-When submitting a withdrawal request, students must provide verifiable, third-party documentation for the reason for the withdrawal.
-Requests for withdrawals should be submitted as early in the semester as possible, and never after the last day of classes.
+When submitting a Withdrawal request, students must provide verifiable, third-party documentation for the reason for the withdrawal.
+Withdrawal requests should be submitted as early in the semester as possible, and never after the last day of classes.

+Courses for which a Withdrawal is approved receive a grade of 'W'.
 Credits graded 'W' do not affect a student's GPA, but do count as attempted hours.
 The total attempted hours and cumulative GPA determine a student's academic standing.
-If the cumulative GPA is below 2.00, withdrawals may affect whether a student will be on warning, probation, suspension, or dismissal.
-Students should be familiar with AP.5.2.3 Student Retention Categories.
+If the cumulative GPA is below 2.00, Withdrawals may affect whether a student will be on warning, probation, suspension, or dismissal.
+Students should be familiar with AP.5.2 Academic Standing.

 Academic Clemency